Huge demand for services in Auckland stretches health system to the limit say bosses

 The population of people aged over 65 was going to double in the next 20 years.
 If Auckland grew at medium projections over the next 20 years there would be 560,000 more people; if it grew at high projections, as it had been doing, there would be 780,000 more people in 20 years.

-Waitemata District Health Board chief executive Dale Bramley said the three DHBs had reached new peaks of emergency department attendances that would normally occur in winter.
+Waitemata District Health Board chief executive Dale Bramley said the three boards had reached new peaks of emergency department attendances that would normally occur in winter.

 He also talked about bids for three capital projects that were before the Ministry of Health capital committee.